grnet/synnefo/docs/admin-guide.rst

 http://docs.python.org/release/2.7.1/library/logging.html#logging-config-dictschema

-Note that this is a feature of Python 2.7 that we have backported for use in Python 2.6.

 The logging configuration dictionary is defined in ``/etc/synnefo/10-snf-webproject-logging.conf``

-The administrator can have finer logging control by modifying the ``LOGGING_SETUP`` dictionary, and defining subloggers with different handlers and log levels.  e.g. To enable debug messages only for the API set the level of 'synnefo.api' to ``DEBUG``
+The administrator can have logging control by modifying the ``LOGGING_SETUP`` dictionary, and defining subloggers with different handlers and log levels.

-By default, the Django webapp and snf-manage logs to syslog, while `snf-dispatcher` logs to `/var/log/synnefo/dispatcher.log`.

 .. _scale-up: